SHARP-EATMAN

 At Stone Barns, squash bees are prevalent in plantings of winter squash and zucchinis.
 During growing season, the bees can be seen flying from one orange squash blossom to another, or hanging head downwards inside the flowers, their striped abdomens pointing upwards.
 When the squash blossoms wither under the afternoon sun, the males crawl inside them to sleep; if you uncurl a wilted winter squash or zucchini flower at Stone Barns, more often than not you’ll find a squash bee sleeping there.

 Identification Information: Squash bees are slightly smaller than the typical honey bee.
 They somewhat resemble honey bees in form, but are more robust and hairier and have abdomens ringed with distinctly defined dark and light stripes.
 Squash bees' thoraxes are covered with light-gold hairs.
 Their legs are a dark reddish-brown.
-Both males and females have big noses, as shown in the photos at right.
+Both males and females have big noses, as shown in the photos here.
 Males have pale patches on their faces.

 Squash bees of the species Peponapis pruinosa are also referred to by the common names "hoary squash bee," "pruinose squash bee" and "eastern cucurbit bee".
 The genus Peponapis belongs to the bee tribe Eucerini, also known as long-horned bees.
-There are thirty genera (genuses) of Eucerini in all.
+There are thirty genera of Eucerini in all.
 Another is Melissodes long-horned bees, shown elsewhere in this guide.

 Taxonomy of Squash bees